davidauza-engineer/linters-config/ruby/README.md

     - **Remember** that `.github` folder starts with a dot.
 2. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.**
     - If you think that change is necessary - open a [Pull Request in this repository](../README.md#contributing) and let your code reviewer know about it.
-3. When you open your first pull request you should see the result of the GitHub Actions checks:
+3. When you open your first pull request you should see the result of the GitHub Actions:

 ![gh actions checks](../assets/images/gh-actions-ruby-checks.png)